Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 The job steps created in this simple scheme do not always run the programs at optimal efficiency.
 Slurm has various strategies to assign tasks to nodes, and there is an option which we will discuss in the next session of the course (binding) to change that.
 Moreover, not all clusters use the same default setting for this strategy.
-Cores and CPUs are assigned in order and this is not always the best order.
+Cores and GPUs are assigned in order and this is not always the best order.

-It is particularly difficult to get a good distribution on the GPU nodes because of the single core reserved for low noise mode, which leaves the system in a very asymmetric state: There is one L3 cache domain with 7 available cores (the first one) and 7 with 8 available cores.
-Assume you want to use one task per GPU then there is no easy way to get each task bound to its own L3 cache domain.
-Any strategy trying this with 8 cores per task will fail as there are no 64 cores available, while using 7 cores per task will set the first task on the first cache domain, the second task on the second cache domain, but the third task will already start on the last core of the second cache domain.
-There are solutions to this problem which we will discuss in the session on binding.

 It is also possible to specify these options already on `#SBATCH` lines.
 Slurm will transform those options into `SLURM_*` environment variables that will then be picked up by `srun`.
 However, this